 Rob Thomas

 band to give their fans a tremendous show.
 Matchbox 20 has been on the road for a long two-and-a-half years.
 They spent the first ten months in a van pulling a trailer.
 Then, on the success of the song "Push," the band was able to move to a bus.
 From there the tour has grown to a total of four buses and five trucks.
-Besides going all over the U.S., the band has toured all of Canada twice.
-Europe three times, Japan twice and Australia three times.
+Besides going all over the U.S., the band has toured all of Canada twice, Europe three times, Japan twice and Australia three times.
 The strongest overseas market for this band is Australia.
 The band spent many weeks at the number one position on the Billboard chart in Australia this year.

 SYSTEMS

 Robert Scovill (FOH engineer): I've been with Matchbox 20 since July 1998, which was the beginning of The Big Rock Show tour.
 At that time, they were right in the midst of changing mixers, as well as sound companies, and they contacted me on the recommendation of M.L.
 Procise at Showco.
-M.L. and I had been conversing for quite some time-months really-
+M.L. and I had been conversing for multice some time-months really-

+get out of it.
+It's important for the

 BY ROBERT SCOVILL

--CONTINUED ON PAGE 196
+quite some time-months really- -CONTINUED ON PAGE 196

 ALL ACCESS

 Beginning at San Francisco's Warfield Theatre, Levi's Sno-Core Tour featured Portland rockers Everclear and funky New York eccentrics Soul Coughing.
-On the first night I met with the crews, who were still getting to know each other as the seven-week tour got off to a rollicking start.
+On the first night 1 met with the crews, who were still getting to know each other as the seven-week tour got off to a rollicking start.